carlosandfound/Voting-System/Project2/Readme.md

 It is assumed that the .csv ballot files and .java source files are in the same directory at the same level.

-For the VotingSystem.java test to run correctly on IntelliJ, the .csv files must be within the /Project1 folder since the program is run at this folder level.
+For the test files to run correctly on IntelliJ, all .csv files must be within the /Project2/testing folder since the test classes are in the Project2/testing folder and the ballot files are assumed to be in this same folder level.

+GUI functionality
+- Selecting the "Enter filename" option allows you to enter the filename in a text field
+- Selecting the "Search For File" option allows you to search for the file on disk
+- When selecting "Search For File", select the "Search" button to commenze file searching.
+This will take you to a new window where you can search for the file.
+In this window, selecting the "Cancel" button exits out this window, discarding any choice.
+Selecting the "Open" button saves and confirms selection of the file selected in the window.
+- When done, select the "OK" button to effectively provide the selected ballot file to the program.
+Selecting "Cancel" will close the GUI window and end the program.

+The program can be run in any folder in the linux terminal window and the generated output files will be generated in this same directory level.
+There are two ways to run the program.

+1.)
+Specifying the filname as a command-line argument:
-The program can be run in any folder in the linux terminal window assuming that the ballot files and class files are in the same directory level.
-The audit file will then be generated in this same directory.
-However, for IntelliJ, the specified filename must also contain the folder name if the ballot files are within a sub-folder.
-For example if the program is run in /Project1, and the ballot file 'test.csv' is in the sub-folder 'src', the file name must be 'src/test.csv' instead of just 'test.csv'.
+- In IntelliJ, it's assumed that the .csv ballot file is in the same directory level as the .java class files.
+If the ballot file is within a sub-folder of the current directory, the specified filename must also contain the sub-folder name.
+For example if the program is run in /Project2/src, and the ballot file 'test.csv' is in the sub-folder 'testing' (i.e. /Project2/src/testing, the filename provided must be 'testing/test.csv' instead of just 'test.csv'.
 This also applies to a linux terminal window command.
+- If the ballot isn't anywhere within the current directory holding all the class files, the full path name of the file must be provided as the filename.

+2.)
+Not specifying the filname as a command-line argument and instead proving it through the GUI prompt:
+- Providing the filename through the GUI window's text field (i.e. "Enter Filename" option) works exactly like specifying the filename as a command-line argument (see section above)
+- Providing the filename through the GUI window's search-for-file option (i.e. "Search for File" option) can handle a file in any directory (i.e. the ballot file doesn't have to be in the same directory as the one holding the class files)

 The "main()" method is located in /src/VotingSystem.java, so to compile and run the program open a terminal window on UNIX, navigate to the proper directory and execute:
     javac VotingSystem.java